RonyBrosh/mocked_backend/README.md

   It won't fail your test if you use try-catch so it acts as indication for a potential missing step in the test.

 That's it!
 If you run a test and a triggered endpoint is matched then you'll get the expected mocked response.

+## Example app
+If you want to see more examples, checkout the [example](https://github.com/RonyBrosh/mocked_backend/tree/main/example) in the Github repository.